AlaskaAirlines/auro/src/WHY_CUSTOMELEMENT.md

 ## HTML templates

-Reuse code.
-A core pillar of building any application.
 HTML templates within the scope of Web Components is a supercharged template API allowing developers to create markup templates that are not displayed to the page, but used to construct an endless number of reproductions based on a combination of logic and custom attribute properties.

 <a id="itsastadndard"></a>
 ## It's a standard?
 But, no frameworks?